 The graphics card I bought, the Geforce GTX 1660 Super.
 It is what is called a phoenix card.
 The specific model is Asus PH-GTX1660S-6G.
 Phoenix means that it is not as long as normal cards.
-Though it is a bit wider.
+But it is a bit wider.
 These cards are primarily used for small form factor PC cases.
 I don't have one such.
 The downside is that the cooling solution only has one fan.
 This gets quite loud when doing requiring tasks.
 And the card reaches a temperature of 86 degrees celcius.
 At least in my system.
-At more than 90 degrees it might thermal throttle meaning it will decrease clock rate for memory and/or GPU in order to decrease temperature.
+At more than 90 degrees it might thermal throttle meaning it will decrease clock rate and/or GPU memory speed in order to decrease temperature.
 Thus lowering performance.

-Now for installation.
 First the original cooler is unscrewed.
 This takes four screws.
 Next remove the cooling paste on the GPU.
 This takes some propanol alcohol.
 In danish it is propyl alcohol.
 I used 99%.
 And some paper tissues.
 I have heard of people successfully using 70% alcohol.
 However propanol seems the right choice since anything gasoline related probably contains some amount of oil.

 I ended up ditching the back plate.
-My card does not have temperature sensors on the VRAM, so I'm not sure if the back plate is needed or not.
+My card does not have temperature sensors on the VRAMs, so I'm not sure if the back plate is needed or not.
 Another thing to consider is those VRMs with a snappy logo on them.
 The stock cooling did not even cover these.
 But it seems that these are as important, if not more important, to cool than the VRAM.
 The temperature of the card when on fully load does not suggest that these chips needs cooling.
 If the VRAM gets too hot, the heat might spread to the GPU since these are placed close to each other.
 As stated later the GPU temp do not reach past 48c, which might suggest that the VRAMs are cooled enough.
 The card is rated for 125w, which is quite low, I think, for a graphics card.
 Again it might not run hot on anything except the GPU.
-Lastly the three coolers blow some amount of air down on all these components.
+Lastly the three fans blow some amount of air down on all these components.
 And my PC case is quite proper ventilated.

 All that to a side I actually found a way use the stabilizer.
 The reason to use it in the first place is that the cooler is quite heavy.
 This Asus card has no stabilizing build in since the card is so small.
 I have a HD7050 that has one.
 So it is not uncommon.
 Anyway you can just place the stabilizer one slot higher than the card.
 And then use a strip to reach down and grab the card.